 This type of ticket is good for 1-3 days at a time, and it is valid across pretty much all public transportation in Amsterdam.

 For more details, please read our post covering Amsterdam's public transport.

 You can also get a train ticket with at least one Amsterdam tourist pass, which we cover in our discounts section.

 If you’re looking for a potentially cheaper alternative, consider taking the train from Schiphol Airport to Amsterdam Zuid station.

-These tickets only cost €4 second class (with €1 disposable ticket surcharge).
+These tickets only cost €4 for second class (with €1 disposable ticket surcharge).

 Each arrival point at Schiphol Airport is pretty close to the main station hall.

-There are 6 underground platforms to depart from, but you should head to platform 1, 2, or 3 to take a train to Amsterdam.
+There are 6 underground platforms to depart from, but you should head to platforms 1, 2, or 3 to take a train to Amsterdam.

 You can reach the underground platforms by escalator or stairs from the main station hall.